 Without self-motivation, employees have to wait to be told what to do.
 They are incapable of starting something without being directed to do so.
 Without instruction, work will stall.

-This not only wastes time that employees would have used to accomplish tasks but also takes away time they would have channeled towards self-development.
+This not only wastes time that employees would have used to accomplish tasks, but also takes away time they would have channeled toward self-development.

 5. Shared Vision

 The exact meaning of “shared vision” changes with every organization.
 The emphasis should be on a mutual culture fit that both management and staff can buy into and make work together.

 But it’s not as simple as being about who you want to have lunch or an after-work drink with; it’s much more about who understands and embraces the workplace and mode of work, from the open-space layout to the dress code.

 The shared vision might even change among different teams.
 It’s a good idea to sit down with your team members and discuss what constitutes a shared vision for your team and narrow it down to specific traits or values.

 Reward and recognition programs are a great way of developing a culture in the workplace.
 These programs are key mechanisms employers can use to motivate employees to act in accordance with the organization’s culture and values.

 For example, if teamwork is a core value, bonuses should value teamwork and not be based on individual performance.
 Employers should also put the spotlight on those who personify the company’s values.

 It may be worth dropping this in at the interview stage and seeing how the candidate responds to this topic.
 You will get a real feel for their perspective on team culture and if you both share the same vision.